Good times for Red-Inc as they recertify as a B Corp in April 2021.

 What seems like a life time ago (back in 2017 in fact), Red-Inc became the UK’s first office supplies company to certify as a B Corp.
-B Corps as you will know by now, are companies that are legally verified for the highest level of social and environmental practises.
+B Corps as you will know by now, are companies that are legally verified.
+Both for the highest level of social and environmental practises.

 It was a proud moment for the company and a decision that founder Adam lists as “one of his better moments”.

 “Being a B Corp has kept us alert to the impact we have and the impact we pass to our clients.
-We have forged ahead with industry leading schemes and offset programmes that not only capture our impact but that of our clients”.
+We have forged ahead with industry leading schemes and offset programmes.
+Those that not only capture our impact but that of our clients”.

-Although the process is time consuming and very rigorous, Red-Inc are adamant it gives them a significant learning experience which helps them to become even better.
-Having to recertify every 3 years means that you can set new adventurous targets for the future and set to work achieving them.
+The process is time consuming and very rigorous.
+But Red-Inc are adamant it gives them a significant learning experience.
+Which in turn helps them to become even better.
+Having to recertify every 3 years means that you can set new adventurous targets for the future.
+The set to work achieving them.

 In the first assessment, Red-Inc who run the process internally rather than with external support, scored a very credible 85.2 points.
 (80 being the minimum required to certify)

 And despite the challenges of COVID and delays caused by the lockdowns, they went ahead and started their recertification in 2020 and passed in April 2021 after a slight delay due to COVID.

 “Our latest score is 96.1.
 Which when all things are considered isn’t too bad.
 We added a credible 11 points into our first assessment score” say Adam